Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 I received my Ph.D. degree from Australian National University, Australia in 2020.
 My thesis was “Novel Concepts and Designs for Adversarial Attacks and Defenses”.
 I am a research scientist at MBZUAI, UAE.

-My research interests are robust visual perception by understanding and explaining AI behavior through adversarial machine learning, temporal perception, representation learning (self-supervision, self-distillation, self-critique), and configuring the role of language models (LLMs) in building visual AI systems.
+My research interests are robust visual perception by understanding and explaining AI behavior through adversarial machine learning, temporal perception, representation learning (self-supervision, self-distillation, self-critique), and configuring the role of large language models (LLMs) in building visual AI systems.

 **⚡ Top-Venue**
 - **Three ICCV 2023** papers accepted.